jadecobra/python_tdd_exercises/source/functions.rst

 I add :ref:`None` to the `return statement`_

 .. code-block:: python
+  :lineno-start: 9
+  :emphasize-lines: 2

   def w_return_none():
       return None

-From the :PEP:`Zen of Python <20>`: ``Explicit is better than implicit.``, I like to write my functions_ this way.
-Anyone can tell what the function_ returns without knowing what it does or even understanding Python_ code
+I like to write my functions_ this way, saying exactly what it returns, that way anyone can tell what the function_ returns without knowing what it does or even understanding Python_ code

 ----